The Revd Edward Howes

 [ Massachusetts Hist.
 Soc.
 Collections, 3rd ser. vol. ix., etc; Life and Letters of John Winthrop, p.
 20. ]

-The Oxford Dictionary of National Biography also includes biography the Revd.
+The Oxford Dictionary of National Biography also includes a very similar biography of the Revd.
 Howes at...

 www.oxforddnb.com/view/article/13986,